 Make sure to add a bit of chili to go wonders on your palate.

 550 Calories (Guilty Rating 4/5)

 For a quick snack, you can’t go wrong with Fried dumplings.
 This snack box shall cost about $35 NT, which you get served of 8 fresh dumplings on a box including sauce.
 Typically, the meat they serve is Pork, Beef, and Shrimp.
 Note: Price varies depending on the meat you choose.

 Fried Chicken (Taiwanese Style)

-Who doesn’t love Fried Chicken.
-In Taiwan, it offers one of the best all time snacks to eat for it’s delicious seasoning.
-Cost of this beauty could fetch you around $60 NT.
-Note: Popular as it may sound, expect for a long waiting time to get these chickens.
+Who doesn’t love Fried Chicken?
+In Taiwan, it offers one of the best all-time snacks to eat for its delicious seasoning.
+The cost of this beauty could fetch you around $60 NT.
+Note: Popular as it may sound, except for a long waiting time to get these chickens.

 585 Calories (Guilty Rating 4/5)

 If you’re into soup and noodles, why not try the Rice Flour Noodle Soup and a side dish of Tofu.
 The noodle has a wonderful chewy texture and it’s a short string noodle.